How Truck Accidents are Investigated in Colorado

 Investigator reviews documents in an office

-The truck accident investigation process is a thorough procedure involving multiple steps to determine the cause of the collision, identify any regulatory violations, and establish liability.
+The truck accident investigation process is a thorough procedure involving multiple steps to determine the cause of the collision.
 The key steps in the investigation process include:

-• Securing the Scene: First responders like law enforcement and emergency medical services secure the area, provide medical assistance, and prevent further accidents.
+• Securing the Scene: First responders secure the area, provide medical assistance, and prevent additional accidents.

-• Law Enforcement Investigation: Police collect statements from witnesses and carry out preliminary interviews of the truck driver and other involved motorists.
-Officers also conduct sobriety tests if necessary.
+• Law Enforcement Investigation: Police collect statements from witnesses and other involved motorists.
+If alcohol use is suspected, police may conduct sobriety tests.

 • Evidence Collection: Authorities take photos, videos, measurements, and vehicle inspections at the crash site.

-• Review of Driver Information: Investigators review the truck driver’s logbook or electronic logging device, or ELD, to determine if the driver followed the hours of service regulations.
+• Review of Driver Information: Investigators review the truck driver’s logbook to determine if the driver complied with the hours of service regulations.
 They also examine the commercial driver’s license, or CDL, of the trucker and their training and safety records.

-• Truck Inspection: Investigators inspect the Event Data Recorder (EDR) or black box of the truck to analyze the speed and movements of the commercial vehicle and the driver’s actions prior to the accident.
+• Truck Inspection: Investigators inspect the black box of the truck to analyze the speed and movements prior to the accident.
 They also check for mechanical issues, and cargo compliance.

 • Accident Reconstruction: Experts analyze the physical evidence and create a detailed reconstruction of the accident to determine who is at fault in the collision.

-• Regulatory Compliance: FMCSA checks for compliance, including hours of service, vehicle maintenance and inspection records, licensure and endorsements for the driver, weight limits, and cargo securement.
+• Regulatory Compliance: FMCSA checks for compliance, including hours of service, vehicle maintenance records, vehicle inspection records, licensure and endorsements, weight limits, and cargo securement.
 These regulations are reviewed to search for possible violations.

 • Determining Liability: Investigators assess whether the truck driver violated traffic laws, the truck had mechanical issues, and whether a third party was responsible for the collision.